lpaulGhub/giphy/README.md

 # Giphy
-Bootcamp Giphy Activity - Use AJAX to Query the Giphy APIand return GIFS.
+Bootcamp Giphy Activity - Use AJAX to Query the Giphy API and return GIFS.

 This is an Activity from the [Coding Bootcamp Curriculum](https://github.com/coding-boot-camp/curriculum-resources)